Eazy vs PowerPoint Copilot: A Content-First Editor vs the Corporate Standard in 2026

 The math on Copilot pricing deserves scrutiny.
 A Microsoft 365 Business Standard subscription costs $12.50/user/month.
 Adding Copilot brings the total to $32.50-42.50/user/month.
 For an organization of 50 people, that's $19,500-25,500/year.
 And the AI-generated slides still need 15-30 minutes of reformatting each.

-Eazy's free early access includes everything: all designer styles, AI agent edits (text, voice, image input), PDF and PPTX export, and no watermarks.
-When paid plans launch, they'll be priced competitively for individual users — not as an enterprise add-on.
+Eazy's free early access includes everything: the write-first editor, bringing your files and links into editable content, refining by chat, on-brand slides with one-click themes, and PDF and PPTX export — no watermarks.
+When paid plans launch, they'll be priced competitively for individual users, not as an enterprise add-on.
 For budget-conscious teams, the value comparison is stark.

 When to Choose PowerPoint vs Eazy

 Choose PowerPoint when your organization mandates .pptx workflows, you need deep Microsoft ecosystem integration, or your presentations require complex Excel-powered data visualizations.
-Choose Eazy when visual quality is a priority, you want AI that produces presentation-ready output, and you're willing to work outside the Microsoft ecosystem for better design.
+Choose Eazy when you want to think in a document and end with a polished, on-brand deck — write first, bring your files, design when ready, and refine by talking to it — with clean PDF and PPTX exports.

 PowerPoint isn't going anywhere.
 For enterprise environments where .pptx is the standard format, where presentations are embedded in SharePoint workflows, and where IT departments manage Microsoft 365 deployments — PowerPoint with Copilot is the practical choice.
 The AI adds genuine utility even if the output needs polish.

-Eazy is for a different workflow: you need a presentation that impresses.
+Eazy is for a different workflow: you want to shape the argument first and end with a deck that impresses.
 An investor pitch.
 A conference keynote.
 A client proposal.
 A product launch.
-In these contexts, "generic PowerPoint with Copilot" is visibly worse than "hand-designed Eazy presentation."
-You can always export from Eazy to PPTX if your recipient needs the file format.
+You write it out (or bring your notes, a PDF, or a link), design when the content is right, and refine by talking to it — then export to PPTX if your recipient needs the file format.

 Strengths & Weaknesses